Gift-Famous-Moyo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Instruction that converts a number from base 2 to base 10
+Instruction that prints all possible combinations of two letters, except oo